 IPL.
 I am sick of having my underarms waxed every 2 or 3 weeks, and how expensive it is compared to the prices in the PH (S$ 20 per session!!!), so I started researching about IPLs.
 There are lots of salons offering IPLs here in Singapore, but the one which stood out for me was Strip.
 I bought a 6-session IPL underarm package.
 Thankfully, they have a promotion when I bought the package, so I got to save a few hundred dollars.
 Anyway, I think it’s worth it despite the high price tag.
 I saw the results just after the first session.
 As of this writing, I just finished my last session, and my pits are virtually hairless.
 If you are curious, I got my package for S$500; original price is S$800 for females.

 Formula One.
 The Formula 1 Grand Prix in Singapore happens every September.
 I became a fan of the sport just last year, and from then on, it has been my dream to watch a race live.
 Unfortunately, tickets costs a fortune (no surprise there, though, it’s Singapore!).
-Although, there are “cheaper” tickets, I prefer the grandstands where I can see the garages, and the start and finish lines.
+Although, there are “cheaper” tickets, I prefer the main grandstand where I can see the garages, and the start and finish lines.
 Anyway, I have already accepted that there is no way I can watch the race live, so just to feel the hype of the event, Kevin and I went to the city to just randomly roam around the surrounding area where the grand prix takes place.
 It was the qualifying session on the day when we went, so we heard the loud but beautiful sounds of the cars’ engines.
 There was also a concert on going, and we heard Arianna Grande’s singing.
 While walking, we saw a terrace in a mall, and there were lots of people swarming it.
 It turns out, from there, you can see the cars passing by.
 The view was not bad at all.
 It was so surreal!
 I can’t believe I saw the cars!
 This experience really increased my desires to watch a race live!

 The fourth quarter: More travels!

 My last quarter of the year was spent on a high note as I have travelled to four cities.
 In November, I travelled to Beijing with Rajni, my office best friend.
 I hope I can blog about it soon as I have enjoyed that trip so much!
 I fell in love with Beijing!
+(Edit: Check out my first post about our Beijing trip here!)

 In December, Kevin and I travelled to two cities in Malaysia: Kuala Lumpur and Melacca.
 We finally saw the Petronas Twin Towers, and we celebrated our 5th anniversary in advance by eating at a fine-dining restaurant.
 We went to the historic state of Melacca afterwards where we celebrated Christmas.